 From MIm to MFA and from Intune to PAM, our fourth annual summit in REdmond was a success

-Our recent US Summit – the fourth we’ve held at the Microsoft Campus in Redmond – was a great success, and the slide decks of presentations are ready for public viewing now.
+Our 2016 Identity Summit – the fourth we’ve held at the Microsoft Campus in Redmond – was a great success, and the slide decks of presentations are ready for public viewing now.
 We also have many movies of the presentations available including Alex Simons’ highly rated keynote.

 We chose Identity Without Boundaries as the title of this year’s Summit.
 This is a reference to the ubiquitous presence of identity in IT, and also to the fact that the traditional corporate firewall (boundary) is no longer an effective way of controlling access to data and systems.
 Users want access to their data from wherever they are, and on various devices – and the only way to control access is by understanding who they are, and the environment they are in (and being confident that they are who they say they are, of course).